-2010 has proved to be a year of expansion.
-The Group has continually looked to update the menus of both the DimT and Wildwood brands and for much of the year has successfully offered promotions to encourage growth in sales.
-Management have continued to focus on food and labour margins throughout the year and these continue to be kept under constant review.
-This has resulted in an improvement in the trading position of the Group despite the adverse economic climate in the United Kingdom.
+2011 has proved to be a year of expansion.
+The Group continually looks to update its menus and for much of the year has successfully offered promotions to encourage growth in sales.

+Management have continued to focus on food and labour margins and these continue to be kept under constant review.
+This has resulted in a considerable improvement in the trading position of the Group despite the continuing challenging economic climate in the United Kingdom.

-Pre-opening costs have been highlighted in the income statement as these costs represent revenue expenses, including rent free periods, which give rise to a charge under accounting rules, which are necessarily incurred in the period prior to a new unit being opened, but which are specific to the opening of that unit and not part of the Group's normal ongoing trading performance.
+Pre-opening costs have been highlighted in the income statement as these costs represent revenue expenses, including rent free periods, which give rise to a charge under technical accounting rules, which are necessarily incurred in the period prior to a new unit being opened, but which are specific to the opening of that unit and not part of the Group's normal ongoing trading performance.